Grimshady1990/library/assets/notes/PLAN.md

 For now i will get to work on this and when I reach a hurdle I will be back to plan some more.

+### Display User Submissions

+We have the form up and running with dialog and modal and everything is working as expected.
+Next we have to figure out how to get that information and add it to our library